-Bachelor in Paradise's Ashley Iaconetti Cries and Calls Jared Haibon Her Soulmate
+Bachelor in Paradise's Ashley Iaconetti Cries and Calls Jared Haibon Her Soul Mate

 "He's so cute every day," she said during the podcast.
 "He goes...‘Do you know how much I love you?
 I don't think you know.'"

-During an interview with fellow Bachelor alum Dean Unglert on Help!
+During an interview with fellow Bachelor alumni Dean Unglert and Vanessa Grimaldi on Help!
 I Suck at Dating, Haibon admitted he was a "very closed off human being for a long time" and that he knew he was making "the biggest mistake of [his] life" by not being with Iaconetti.

 Now that they're together, he sees a long-term future with her.
 While the two are not living together, Haibon seemed to suggest that she's the one.